NoahDragon/en/source/_posts/how-to-print-access-token-inside-cloud-function.md

 To avoid the security breach, I will not post the output here.
 You will see the `token` field has the value we are seeking for.
+Well, we have to pay for the usage of the document AI API calls.

 Mission complete!?

 ## Ultimate solution

-If there are Python SDKs for GCP services, why bother to get the access token?
+If there are Python SDKs for GCP services, why bother to get the access token, call them directly in your code.

 <iframe src="https://giphy.com/embed/uHox9Jm5TyTPa" width="480" height="253" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+Anyway, this is a great example of rebuilding the wheel process, hope can provide some insights!

 [1] https://cloud.google.com/functions/docs/reference/python-system-packages